- Latin America

 I've worked in a variety of positions since graduating from college, but none has been as rewarding as teaching.
 When a student produces work or demonstrates knowledge that you helped them develop and exudes a new confidence as a result, the feeling you get is unlike any other professional satisfaction I've had.
 Teaching English abroad is ideal because you can be sure you're helping students to develop a skill that will connect them to the global community and better themselves and their families.

-Which country did you decide to teach English in?
+Where did you decide to teach English?

 What did your friends and family think about you moving and teaching abroad?
 Were they supportive, apprehensive, excited, concerned, etc.?